Embodying Earth junior

 eligibility

-This program is open to young people worldwide between the ages of 12 and 14.
-Whenever possible, we encourage choosing more sustainable travel methods.
+This program is open to young people worldwide between the ages of 12 and 14 who feel that Embodying Earth Junior can support them.

 Skills gained